 CSA stands for Community Supported Agriculture.
 Early in the year, you are able to purchase a share of the harvest - think of it as a membership or a weekly subscription for fresh, local veggies.
-Then once the season is underway, each week you will receive a reusable bag filled with your tasty, in season produce directly from our fields.
-We aim to offset your family's produce budget by, at minimum, the cost of the CSA share.
+Then once the season is underway, each week you will receive a reusable bag with your tasty, in season produce directly from our fields.
+We aim to offset your family's produce budget by, at minimum, the cost of your CSA share.
 In essence you are purchasing a share of the farm and cultivating a direct link with your food and your farmer.
 You receive the benefits of fresh, locally grown food and can form a deep connection with what is on your plate.

 What is required to be a member?